Why are voters in Northern Ireland poised for a return to the polls?

 A deadline for forming a new powersharing executive lapsed on Friday.

-Northern Ireland Secretary Chris Heaton-Harris is expected to announce a fresh Stormont Assembly election later, a little over seven months since the last poll.
+Northern Ireland Secretary Chris Heaton-Harris is expected to announce a fresh Stormont Assembly election later after a deadline to restore devolved government passed.

 Here, we answer some of the key questions about the political turmoil at Stormont.